-V. LABORATORY LEARNING OUTCOME AND ALIGNED PRACTICAL / TUTORIAL EXPERIENCES.
+V. LABORATORY LEARNING OUTCOME AND ALIGNED PRACTICAL / TUTORIAL

-Sr. No. Learning Outcome (LLO) Titles / Tutorial Titles No. Of Hrs van 1 LLO1- Determine the physic properties of given water sample given tap water and muddy water. f 02 0.
-2 LLO2- Read pressure head an find intensity of pressure. d Use the Piezometer to measure the pressure at a given point.
+Sr. No. Learning Outcome (LLO) Titles / Tutorial Titles No. Of Hrs van 1 LLO1- Determine the physic properties of given water sample given tap water and muddy water.
+02 2 LLO2- Read pressure head an find intensity of pressure. d Use the Piezometer to measure the pressure at a given point.
 02 CO 3 LLO3- Read pressure head an find difference of pressure. d Use the U tube differential manometer to measure the pressure difference between two given points.
 02 СО 4 LLO4- Plot pressure diagram.
 Find the resultant pressure and its position for given situation of liquid in a tank.
-02 CO 5 LLO5- Take measurements to find discharge.
-02 COZ 6 LLO6- Determine velocity of flow and Reynold's number to identify flow type. f Use the Reynolds's apparatus to interpret type of flow 02 COS 7 LLO7- Determine total loss of head and plot HGL and TEL.
-Bernoulli's theorem to get the total energy line for a flow in a closed conduit 02 CO3 8 LLO8- Determine friction factor using provided pipe material.
-Use the Friction factor Apparatus to determine friction factor for the given pipe.
-02 CO4 09 LLO 9 -Use the pipe system to determine minor losses.
-Determine the minor losses in pipe fittings due to sudden contraction and sudden enlargement, Bend and Elbow 02 CO4 10 LLO 10- Determine Cd of venturimeter Determine Coefficient of Discharge of Venturimeter fixed in a pipe.
-02 CO3 11 LLO12- Determine Cd of notch Use the Triangular OR Rectangular on the to measure the discharge through open channel.
-02 CO5 3 LLO14 C information of different types of centrifugal pumps and prepare a report)4 CO6 3 on suggested or any relevant topic Charles a man CO1 to CO6
+02 CO2 5 LLO5- Take measurements to find discharge.
+02 CO2 6 LLO6- Determine velocity of flow and Reynold's number to identify flow type.
+Use the Reynolds's apparatus to interpret type of flow 02 CO 7 LLO7- Detemine total loss of head and plot HGL and TEL.
+Use the Bernoulli's apparatus to apply Bernoulli's theorem to get the total energy line for a flow in a closed conduit of varying cross sections.
+02 CO3 8 LLO8- Determine friction factor using provided pipe material.
+I co the Tart 02 CO4 09 LLO 9 -Use the pipe system to determine minor losses.
+Determine the minor losses in pipe fittings due to sudden contraction and sudden enlargement, Bend and Elbow 02 CO4 10 LLO 10- Determine Cd of venturimeter Determine Coefficient of Discharge of Venturimeter fixed in a pipe. )2 CO3 11 2/2 Use the Triangular OR Rectangular on the to measure the discharge through open channel. )2 CO5 3 LLO14.
+C nearby hardware shop and collect the information of different types of centrifugal pumps and prepare a report 4 CO6 3 on suggests 1 Prepare a report on a relevant micro 04 project topic in consultation with subject 1 C O1 to out oil.

-Compulsory.
+\ Compulsory.
 Minimum 10 experiments should be conducted other than micro-project.